E*trade – Our Verdict

 Compatibility and Design:

-E*Trade is impressively compatible for users.
+E*Trade is impressively compatible with users.
 Being available on mobile, desktop and web browsers, there really are no users left out here.
 The web browser platform is still highly functional and powerful, and the mobile platform mirrors this very closely – there’s not much functionality being left out of the mobile version.

-The E*Trade dashboard is well spaced out, and manages to host a lot of widgets and data without seeming overcrowded.
+The E*Trade dashboard is well-spaced out, and manages to host a lot of widgets and data without seeming overcrowded.
 Even when using a tablet, which is touch-orientated, the design holds up to be functional and intuitive.
 There’s a light and dark theme for charting, and the indicators are easy to apply.
-Furthermore, the visualisation of the portfolio analysis is extremely impressive, and can make the data easily digestible for beginners.
+Furthermore, the visualisation of the portfolio analysis is extremely impressive and can make the data easily digestible for beginners.

 Speed and Performance Considerations: The platform itself guarantees speed in how you navigate investments, view charts and manage trades.
 As for the order routing technology, it uses both sequencing and spray routing, with the majority of trades sent to market makers.